 The college has a nationally recognised quality standard award, the ‘Matrix Excellence Award’, for its Information Advice and Guidance services.

-Our College Careers Leader is Sarah High, who is also our Student Services Manager, and will be responsible for leading and managing the college’s careers/employability programme.
+Our College Careers Leader is Sarah High, who is also our Student Services Manager, and is responsible for leading and managing the college’s careers/employability programme.